-The setup is now ready for accuracy the test.
 Reset the register to zero, and run the required test quantity through the meter.
 Do not exceed the maximum recommended rate of flow for the meter.
-Maximum and minimum recommended rates of flow for various sizes and types of 700 series meters are marked on the flow meter's identification plate and in the maintenance manuals.
+Maximum and minimum recommended rates of flow for each 700 series flow meter is marked on the meter identification plate and also in the maintenance manual.